yenon118/HAPPI_GWAS_2/README.md

 Please make sure not use tab in this yaml file, use 4 spaces instead.

-Please make sure to replace _/new/path/to/_ to an actual directory absolute path.
+Please make sure to replace _/new/path/to/_ with an actual directory absolute path.

 ```
 envs_dirs: